Crockett Cup (2025)

 The 2025 iteration of the Crockett Cup was a professional wrestling tag team tournament produced by the National Wrestling Alliance (NWA).
+It was the eighth iteration in the Crockett Cup chronology.
 The event took place on May 17, 2025, at the 2300 Arena in Philadelphia, Pennsylvania, and aired on tape delay across seven episodes of NWA Powerrr on The Roku Channel.

 Production

 Background

 The Crockett Cup is a tag team tournament first held in April 1986.
 National Wrestling Alliance (NWA) member Jim Crockett Promotions (JCP), headed by Jim Crockett Jr., hosted the Crockett Cup, held in honor of Crockett's father, JCP founder Jim Crockett Sr. and saw participation of teams from various NWA territories.
 JCP held the tournament again in 1987 and 1988, before JCP was sold to Ted Turner later that year.
 In July 2017, the Crockett Foundation, with Classic Pro Wrestling, held the "Crockett Foundation Cup Tag Team Tournament" in New Kent, Virginia, which was not affiliated with the NWA.
 Bobby Fulton, The Barbarian, and The Rock 'n' Roll Express, all former Crockett Cup participants, took part in the event as a link to the original tournaments.

 The original concept of the Crockett Cup was a single elimination tag team tournament, with the storyline prize of $1,000,000.00 given to the winning team along with a large trophy.
 The 1986 and 1987 tournaments featured 24 teams, while the 1988 version had 22 teams competing.
 Each tournament was split over two shows to encompass all 23 tournament matches as well as non-tournament matches; in 1986, JCP held a show in the afternoon and another in the evening, while the 1987 and 1988, the tournament was spread out over two days instead.

 On March 4, 2025, it was announced that the Crockett Cup would return and would be held in on May 18, at the 2300 Arena in Philadelphia, Pennsylvania.